GoAdminGroup/go-admin/README.md

 ## Preface

-goAdmin is a toolkit help you to build a data visualization and manage platform for your golang app.
+GoAdmin is a toolkit help you to build a data visualization admin panel for your golang app.

 demo: [http://demo.en.go-admin.cn/admin](http://demo.en.go-admin.cn/admin)
 account: admin  password: admin